skoolkid/skoolkit/sphinx/source/ref-files.rst

 converted to lower case with parentheses and whitespace characters replaced by underscores.

-By default, a box page entry section will be parsed as a sequence of paragraphs separated by blank lines.
+By default, a box page entry section is parsed as a sequence of paragraphs separated by blank lines.
 For example::

   [Bug:anchor:title]